 and...

-And maybe should we validate production build
+And maybe should we validate the production build

 First we build our assets.